dochy-ksti/munyorunyoru/readme.md

 # Munyo

+### Munyo is a data language which aims to be the most efficient way to handwrite data.

-Munyo is a data language.
-You can create a domain-specific language with just a little coding.
+For example, you can create a domain-specific language with just a little coding.

 ## Munyo Source File
 ```